Say Goodbye to Hardwood Floor Scratches

 • Never slide your refrigerator out without using Masonite or an air-sled

-In summary, the primary difference between a hardwood scratch and a hardwood dent lies in their causes and characteristics.
+The primary difference between a hardwood scratch and a hardwood dent lies in their causes and characteristics.
 Scratches result from abrasion or sliding forces and are typically at the surface-level, while dents are the result of localized impact or pressure and involve depressions or indents in the wood.
 Both types of damage can be repaired, but the repair methods will vary based on the nature and severity of the damage.

 Our Commitment To Clients